Turn your manual testers into automation experts! Request a DemoStart testRigor Free

 Types of Test Plans

-Mainly there are three types of test plans as follows.
+There are three main types of test plans.

-The phase test plan targets a specific testing phase or level, like unit, integration, system, or acceptance testing.
-It elaborates on the testing phase’s goals, methodology, resources, and timeline.
+The phase test plan targets a specific testing phase or level, such as unit, integration, system, or acceptance testing.
+It elaborates on the testing phase’s goals, methodology, resources and timeline.
 They usually provide further information on the testing levels listed in the master testing plan, including testing schedules, benchmarks, activities, templates, etc.

 Specific Test Plan

-The terms test plan and test strategy are frequently encountered in software testing, and often, they are misunderstood as the same.
-However, the truth is that they are distinct documents with different purposes and contents.
+The terms test plan and test strategy are frequently used interchangeably.
+However, they are distinct documents with different purposes and contents.

-Read an article about the differences between the test plan and test strategy.
+You can read more about the differences between a test plan and test strategy.

 Components of a Test Plan

-The structure and components of a test plan can vary depending on the organization or the specific project, but a typical test plan may include the following sections:
+The structure and components of a test plan can vary depending on the organization or the specific project, but a typical test plan will include the following sections:

-Approach: Describes the overall strategy and direction for testing, including what types of.
+Approach Describes the overall strategy and direction for testing, including what types of testing (e.g., functional,

 How to Write a Test Plan